California Title Loan Lending Laws

 An online title lender must follow specific California title loan rules and laws regarding repossession if they take your car.
 They must notify you within 48 hours after repossession and tell you where the vehicle is and what you need to do to get it back.
 You will have 60 days before the car can be auctioned.

-A title loan company in California must inform you about their intent to sell your car with at least 15 days’ notice.
+Any title loan company in California must inform you about their intent to sell your car with at least 15 days’ notice.
 You should receive the notification within 60 days after the vehicle was taken.
 You can request a hold or "delay" on the sale for ten days as you work to get the car back.
 Also, the lender needs to cut you a check for any amount above what you owe them after they sell the vehicle.
 Conversely, you will still owe your lender if the car sells for less than the current loan amount!

+This article was last updated for compliance in August of 2024.
 Contact California Title Loans at 855-339-1001 to learn more about the latest lending regulations in CA!